2020 305(b) Assessment Summary

 [*Designated uses are beneficial uses applied to specific Iowa surface waters (streams, rivers, lakes, and wetlands) in the Iowa Water Quality Standards.
 Examples of beneficial uses are uses for primary contact recreation (for example, swimming-type uses), aquatic life protection, and as a source of water for a public water supply.
 Beneficial uses designated for Iowa's surface waters are protected by narrative and numeric water quality criteria.
 For a more detailed description of designated uses applied to Iowa surface waters, see pages 9 and 10 [Surface Water Quality Criteria, Designated Use Segments] of the Iowa Water Quality Standards.
 For a list of the Iowa surface waters and their respective designated uses, see Iowa's Surface Water Classification.]

 The number of assessments the Iowa DNR can make in a given cycle are limited by budgets and staffing resources.
-The following charts show the proportions to which each waterbody type meets WQ standards, and the percentage that has been assessed in this cycle.

 |Category - Description||Waterbody Segments|